chloemonty/GEOL0069_Project/README.md

 The photogrammetry data used to produce the digital elevation models (DEMs) utilised here were taken between the 18th-22nd of April 2023 over Pond Inlet, in the Canadian Arctic, during a field campaign for _Sikuttiaq_, a project to improve sea ice travel safety maps in the area by the Canada-Inuit Nunangat-United Kingdom Arctic Programme’s (Newman et al., 2018; CINUK, n.d.).

 In this project, root mean square (RMS) calculations over photogrammetry-derived DEMs are colocated with HH brightness datapoints in order to produce a regression model between the two and predict sea ice roughness based on HH backscatter.
-The data used to produce these DEMs comes from a locality called Pond Inlet in the Canadian Arctic.

 The regression model trained using data over Pond Inlet is also applied here to the localities of Cambridge Bay and Arctic Bay.

-See the diagram below for...
+See the diagram below which illustrates the remote sensing techniques used here.

 ![EO diagram](EO_diagram.png)